Hypertension (High Blood Pressure)

 How Is High Blood Pressure Treated?

-If high blood pressure is due to a condition like kidney disease or lung disease, treating it might be enough to get the blood pressure back to normal.
+If high blood pressure is due to a condition like kidney disease or a hormone problem, treating the condition might be enough to get the blood pressure back to normal.

-Doctors also might recommend lifestyle changes for kids with hypertension, such as:
+Doctors often recommend lifestyle changes for kids with hypertension, such as:

 Eating a healthy diet: